arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 This setting specifies the type of deployment you want to create.
 Possible values are:

 - `Cluster` (default) Full cluster.
-Defaults to 3 agents, 3 DB-Servers & 3 coordinators.
+Defaults to 3 agents, 3 DB-Servers & 3 Coordinators.
 - `ActiveFailover` Active-failover single pair.
 Defaults to 3 agents and 2 single servers.
 - `Single` Single server only (note this does not provide high availability or reliability).